2016–17 Al-Talaba SC season: November

 Al-Talaba went into their sixth game of the season with no losses to face Al-Naft away.
 After only 12 seconds, Al-Naft scored and in the 18th minute, they extended the lead, ending the first half at 2–0.
-In the second half, Samer Saeed pulled one back before the team captain Mahdi Karim equalized from a penalty in the extra time.
+In the second half, Samer Saeed pulled one back before the team captain Mahdi Karim equalized from a penalty in extra time.
 On 6 November, the club announced its bankruptcy and decided to stop all of its activities and withdraw from the league.
 After two days, they took back their decision after the Minister of Higher Education and Scientific Research Abdul-Razzaq Al-Essa promised the club to pay for all of its dues after an interference from the Minister of Youth and Sport Abdul-Hussein Aptan to solve the situation.
 In the 8th round, Al-Talaba faced Erbil at home.
 They dominated the match but Erbil's defense denied them many goals which resulted in a 0–0 draw.